-Below are the off-the-job and on-the- job training hours for the Foundation Apprenticeship in Signmaking/Installer and the Apprenticeship in Signmaking/Technician.
+Below are the off-the-job and on-the- job training hours for the Production Operator pathway.
 The components of the framework undertaken will be decided by the employer, provider and the apprentice and will be based on the employer's requirements and the prior achievements and past experiences of the apprentice.
-There are two levels of Apprenticeship contained in this framework: